-Figure 3-24 The Beta Counter Screen
+Figure 3-25 The Beta Counter Screen

 Up to ten count tests can be displayed on the screen at once.
-Count tests are usually performed with a clean section of filter tape between the source and detector, as in normal operation.
+Count tests are performed with a clean section of filter tape between the source and detector, as in normal operation.

 Press the START button to start the count test.
 The count value on the screen will immediately begin to count rapidly if the detector is operational and unobstructed.
 Typical values for a 4-Minute Beta Count test through clean filter tape are between 600,000 and 1,100,000 counts.
+Typical values for an 8-minte Beta Count test through clean filter tape are between 1,200,000 to 2,200,000 counts.
 The count total will be lower if the membrane is extended.
 After the Beta Count time has elapsed the next Beta Count time will begin.

 Dark Count Tests: A steel shim such as Met One Instruments part number 7438 can be placed between the beta source and detector to perform a dark count test.
 The shim blocks all beta particles, and only counts created by noise or cosmic rays will appear.
-The total four-minute dark count value should be less than 10 counts.
-If the total is more than 50 counts, contact the Met One Instruments service department for assistance (see Section 1.2).
+If the total dark count value is more than 50 counts for a 4-minute test or 100 counts for an 8-minute test, contact the Met One Instruments service department for assistance.
+See Section 1.2 for Met One Service Department contact information.
+The length of one count test is determined by the Beta Count setting.
+See Section 3.5.2 for Beta Count settings.